MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 > [!IMPORTANT]
 > Non-RSC permissions are stored in the Azure portal.
 Do not add them to the app manifest.

+## Examples

-## Example for requesting RSC permissions in a team and chat when the app manifest version is earlier or equal to 1.11.
+### Request RSC permissions in a team and chat when the app manifest version is earlier or equal to 1.11.

 ### Example for RSC in a team